GEOLYTIX/xyz/readme.md

 ### Strategy

-Following strategy is applied by the authToken() function which validates token before passing on requests.
+*fastify-auth* does not provide an authentication strategy.
+The strategy which is applied by the authToken() function will be detailed in this section.

+Request will be passed on if the authentication succeeds.
+A redirect to the login will be sent if the authentication fails.
+A fail message will be assigned to the status field in the user token.
+A [401 http code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) will be assigned to the response of requests which fail to authenticate.
+Redirection can be surpressed with the *noredirect* parameter on the request.
+This allows for API calls from the client application to not receive a redirect response but only the fail message.
+The application interface will be masked if a request fails to authenticate.

+The individual steps in the authentication strategy sequence are as follows.

-1. **!login**
+1. **no login**

-   An anonymous user token and empty session token will be signed and sent to client if no login is required.
-The authentication process is complete and the request is passed on.
+   Success.
+An anonymous user token and empty session token will be signed and sent to the client if no login is required.

 2. **decode token**

-   If exists a user token will be decoded from the request cookie or request parameter (in case the request is generated without the capabilitity to assign cookies.
+   If exists a user token will be decoded from the request cookie or request parameter (in case the request is generated without the capabilitity to assign cookies).

-3. **!token**
+3. **no token**

-   The authentication strategy will fail if no decoded token exists at this stage.
-A 401 response (*No user token found in request.*) will be sent as response to API calls (no redirect parameter in request).
-Otherwise a redirect to the login endpoint will be sent as response.
-An anonymous user token and a session token with the original request URL will be signed to the redirect.
+   Fail. *No user token found in request.* Authentication will fail if no decoded token exists at this stage.
+An anonymous user token and a session token with the request URL as redirect will be signed to the response.

-4.
+4. **token timeout**

+   The time from when the token was issued is compared to the current time to establish the tokens age.
+The authentication will fail if the token's age exceeds the timeout limit.

+5. **no admin**

+   Fail. *Admin authorization required for the requested route.* This stage is only checked for requests to endpoints which require admin level authorization.
+Authorization will fail if the user token does not carry admin privileges.

+6. **no email**

+   Fail. *Email not defined in token.* Authorization will fail at this stage if the user token does not carry an email field in the payload.

+7. **user not verified**

+   Fail. *User email not verified.* Authorization will fail if the user token does not carry information that the account email has been verified.

+8. **user not approved**

+   Fail. *User email not approved by administrator.* Authorization will fail at this stage if the user token does not carry the *approved* field.

+9. **issue new token**

+   Authorization has succeeded.
+The user token issue at value (iat) is updated with the current time, signed to the response, and finally passed on to the *done()* callback.

 ### Timeout

+The default timeout value is 30 (seconds).
+A different value can be provided in the TIMEOUT environment setting.

 ### Logout

+The user and session token will be emptied by following the /logout route.